 - Reduce the risk of non-compliance.
 AAHRPP accreditation signifies that an organization has built the necessary infrastructure for a quality human research protection program (HRPP).
 AAHRPP-accredited organizations tend to have more streamlined, effective policies and procedures.
 These organizations also typically keep better records and are more likely to avoid costly shutdowns and problematic inspections.

 - Enhance their standing with U.S. federal agencies, which are more likely to target non-accredited organizations for inspections.
 Federal agencies have begun seeking AAHRPP accreditation for their own HRPPs.
-The central IRB for the National Cancer Institute earned AAHRPP accreditation in December 2012.

 - Benefit from a common commitment to continuous quality improvement.
 AAHRPP-accredited organizations share innovative practices and collect data to help establish benchmarks and assess quality improvement.
 AAHRPP compiles and distributes these data to aid organizations, sponsors, government agencies, and participants in identifying and promoting high-quality practices.